marinojoey/Calculator/readme.md

 Feeling much more confident in benig able to solve the problems that lie ahead.

 Hopefully this will be my first portfolio piece.

+11/3 Update: Version 1.0 is complete.
+It works, looks alright and has some nice features.
+There are bugs and improvements that can be made though.